 I requested property access through three mailings sent to the property owner or manager on file in the King County Assessor’s database (Dyson et al., 2018).
 I targeted vegetation categories underrepresented in my sample in the second and third mailings.
 Of 46 mailed requests, 20 (43.5%) received no response or were not deliverable.
 Of the 26 (56.5%) responses received, 6 (23.1%) of were rejected and 20 (76.9%) were accepted (Table 1, Figure 3).

-Commercial use of the sites in the sample included light industrial, white collar office space, and medical/dental offices.
+Commercial use of sample sites included light industrial, white collar office space, and medical/dental offices.
 Some sites were fully leased to tenants, while others were either partly or fully owner-occupied.
 Company size ranged from less than 10 to many thousand employees.

+Sampled sites ranged from 0.631 acres to 5.39 acres in size.
+Thirteen sites were in Bellevue, and seven were lin Redmond.
+The office developments on study sites were built between 1975 and 2008.

 Figure 3 Map of office development study sites in Redmond and Bellevue, Washington.
 The population of office developments with High (HH), Medium Canopy (MC), Medium Diverse (MD), Medium (MM), and Low (LL) vegetation are represented with dark gray circles; excluded sites (no vegetation/LP, wetlands/WW, and under construction/XX) are represented with light gray circles.
 Sampled sites are shown with orange circles.